unh-comp-master-project/unh-comp-master-project.github.io/learning-activities.md

 ---
 Learning in this course depends on <!--- **reflective practice**,---> **open collaboration** and **support and respect** for one another.
-To develop professional competencies through project work, you will engage in a variety of learning activities with peers, course instructor, and faculty advisor.
+To develop professional competencies through project work you will engage in a variety of learning activities with peers, course instructor, and project/thesis advisor.
+*Note*: that by project work we mean all the work you do to successfully complete your master's project or master's thesis requirements.

 The project work will unfold iteratively, with regular feedback loops.
 It will
 encompass: